-- Ductal carcinoma in situ (DCIS)—This is the most common pre-invasive breast cancer.
-More commonly seen now because this form is generally seen on a mammogram and is identified by unusual calcium deposits or puckering of the breast tissue (called stellate appearance).
-If left untreated, DCIS will progress to invasive breast cancer.
+- Ductal carcinoma in situ (DCIS)—Is commonly seen now because this form is generally seen on a mammogram and is identified by unusual calcium deposits or puckering of the breast tissue (called stellate appearance).
+This type of cancer has a high cure rate.
+However, if left untreated, DCIS will progress to infiltrating breast cancer.

 - Lobular carcinoma in situ (LCIS)—Unlike DCIS, LCIS is not really cancer at all.
-Most doctors consider the finding of LCIS to be accidental, and it is thought to be a marker for breast cancer risk.
-That is, women with LCIS seem to have a 7-10 times increased risk of developing some form of breast cancer (usually invasive lobular carcinoma) over the next 20 years.
+Most doctors consider the finding of LCIS to be incidental, and it is thought to be a marker for breast cancer risk.
+That is, women with LCIS seem to have a 7-10 times increased risk of developing some form of breast cancer (usually infiltrating lobular carcinoma) over the next 20 years.

 - Ductal carcinoma—This is the most common form of breast cancer and accounts for 70% of breast cancer cases.
 This cancer develops in the milk ducts.

 - Lobular carcinoma—This originates in the milk-producing lobules of the breast.
 It can spread to the fatty tissue and other parts of the body.

 - Medullary, mucinous, and tubular carcinomas —These are three relatively slower-growing types of breast cancer.